fiberplane/fpx/client-library/README.md

 yarn add 'https://gitpkg.now.sh/brettimus/mizu/client-library?client-package-refactor'
 ```

+### Trouble getting the latest version

+If you're not getting the latest version, it might be that your package manager is caching an older version of the package.
+As a work around you may want to clear your local cache by running something like `yarn cache clean`

 ### Add middleware

 Add the mizu import, and then add middleware definitions **AT THE TOP OF YOUR APP**, ideally in your `src/index.ts`